 Parents often express concerns about their kid’s behavior, but are uncertain as to whether or not they have a problem that they can influence?
 They get frustrated, or worried, or feel upset with their children.
 Sometimes parents read books, talk to friends, even take part in counseling and still see little change in their children’s problem behavior.
 They become discouraged about the potential for positive change.

 I believe that pattern recognition is the key.
 When you recognize an underlying pattern of behavior, you can respond more effectively and consistently to bring about change.
 If you master the skill of pattern recognition, you’ll be able to make decisions with greater clarity and ease.

 For example, suppose your son comes home from school and tells you that his friend called him a name.
 He’s upset.
 You discuss it with him and he feels better.

 The next day he tells you that another friend treated him unfairly.
 He cries.
 You hug him and he feels better.

 A few days later he complains about his teacher.
 You listen intently to his problem and try to provide feedback.
 He complains that his sister has taken his toy.
 You intervene and discuss the problem with both children.
 After much effort, it’s resolved.

 Suppose this pattern continues, with an ever-increasing number of discussions around your son’s concerns?
 We care when our children are upset and we want them to feel better.
 But if we’re constantly drawn into their problems, we might not recognize an emerging pattern, in which undesirable behavior is growing.
-In spite of all your efforts to help him, your son is not getting any better at resolving his own age-appropriate struggles.
+Despite all your efforts to help him, your son is not getting any better at resolving his age-appropriate struggles.
 He needs to learn this skill if he’s to grow into a happy and successful adult.

 The pattern is that you consistently give attention to behaviors and emotions you’d like to eliminate.
 You’re repeatedly pulled into problems that your son should be working out for himself.
 How can you recognize this pattern?